PipIWYG/sabl-core/README.md

     "name": "Private Contact Group"
 }
 ```
-The above requests will create a new Group record
+The above requests will create a new Group record.

 ```
 Endpoint: /api/v1/group